libsdl-org/sdlwiki/SDL3/SDL_SetEventFilter.md

             *blue = 0;
         }
     }
-    return SDL_TRUE;  // let all events be added to the queue since we always return 1.
+    return true;  // let all events be added to the queue since we always return 1.
 }

 int main(int argc, char **argv)